vedgy/venturous/README.md

     ./update_and_configure_submodules

-After that follow instructions, which appear at the end of `update_and_configure_submodules` output.
+Follow instructions that appear at the end of `update_and_configure_submodules` output.

 ### Troubleshooting